 Students who chose Band are immersed in music from day one.
 They learn music theory, proper technique, care of their specific instruments, and how to be a part of a concert band.
 In addition, students develop an appreciation for international music and music culture and get to experience preforming live both competitively and for our FBA family, solo, and with an ensemble.
 The concert band has won numerous awards at competitions throughout the city and are continually encouraged to express themselves musically as leaders in the arts!

 Choir students build on skills previously learned in Lower School and learn how to sing cohesively as a unified group.
 Students sight read excerpts using solfege and practice identifying rhythmic and melodic notation.
 Fundamental skills of posture, breathing, tone, and articulation are addressed.
 In addition to singing, students learn the historical or cultural context of the choral literature they sing and are able to communicate a deeper understanding of the text.
 Students perform in unison, 2-part harmony, and a Capella singing.

 Students who choose the Dramatic Arts participate in drama classes, semester showcases, and the annual spring play.
 These students learn many different aspects of theatrical production both on stage and behind the scenes.

-While a dedicated director heads the department, the programs are student-led.
+While a dedicated director from AD Players heads the department, the programs are student-led.
 Those on stage learn the art of dramatic expression, including verbal and non-verbal communication of the play’s message.
 A student-led crew works behind the scenes to manage - and often create - props, costumes, and set pieces.
 Past plays performed by the FBA Drama Department include: In the Village of Brothers Grimm, The Snow Queen, The Lion, the Witch, and the Wardrobe, The Big Bad Musical, and more.